 What if your Christmas cards aren’t even cards?
 Now we’re talking.
 If you really want a unique Christmas card, pull out your phone.

 What if you could create a Christmas card website?
 With Kudoboard you can add photos, videos, GIFs, and written summaries to show what you’ve done this year.
-You can even combine efforts, teaming up with a spouse to add your favorite photos and memories or do an extended family Christmas Kudoboard, where every cousin and uncle and grandma can contribute and see what everyone has shared.
+You can even combine efforts, teaming up with a spouse to add your favorite photos and memories, or do an extended family Christmas Kudoboard, where every cousin and uncle and grandma can contribute and see what everyone has shared.

 Video Christmas Card

 Create a yearly recap video by splicing together memorable videos and photos from your family’s year.
 It’s easy to create these using the included operating system applications on your phone or computer (like iMovie, QuickTimePlayer, etc.).
-Upload the video to YouTube, creating a private channel if you’d like, and then simply email the link to friends and family.
+Upload the video to YouTube, create a private channel if you’d like, and then simply email the link to friends and family.
 If you still like to send off pictures, cards, or newsletters you can print a QR code that will take recipients directly to your festive video.

 Social Media Christmas Card